HISTORY

 THREAT

-Two years ago, this building, located in the McKnight Local Historic District was vandalized.
+Over three years ago, this building, located in the McKnight Local Historic District was vandalized.
 Until repairs can be made and an occupancy permit issued by the City the building will remain vacant.
 Church officials met with the Mayor who indicated that the City would be willing to help once the Church makes some headway on repairs on its own.
 The Bishop is trying to mobilize church members to start cleaning up the debris.
 The SPT informed them of possible financial assistance from the MA Historical Commission and/or Community Preservation funds.
+The building is secured for the winter and has no exterior code violations.
+Additionally, the parking lot to this building was sold illegally and the church is in court to try and reclaim the land.
+The bishop would like to see the building become another church or community center and was looking into several funding sources to repair the building.
+SPT informed the bishop of possible financial assistance.
+The parking lot to this building was sold illegally and the church is in court to reclaim the land.
+The City of Springfield owns the property, but the bishop hopes to reclaim the property.
+SPT has spoken with the broker of the property, but no sale of the property may occur until the bishop regains ownership.

 REUSE

-While the church is still owned by a religious organization it remains in deteriorated condition due to the congregation’s lack of financial wherewithal to make repairs in compliance with the city’s Building Code.
+The city owns this church which is in a deteriorated condition due to the previous congregation’s lack of financial wherewithal to make repairs in compliance with the city’s Building Code.
 Thankfully, there are many examples nationwide of churches surviving shifts in population and membership, repurposing their house of worship into homes (examples here and here), offices, community centers, bookstores, restaurants, and even nightclubs.
 The Springfield Preservation Trust remains in contact with church leaders, lending referral support, as they decide how to move forward.